 If you ever get lost or end up at a dead end, no one is coming to rescue you.
 Due to the theme’s zero-cost nature, the provider won’t offer support to any user.
 That means you’re on your own if you opt for this option.

 Round the Clock Support

 Paid themes are usually sold by leading and trusted developers.
 Therefore, you can expect them to offer after-sale support.
-You can get help in the form of email, phone and even Skype.
-You can utilize the support to discuss any problem that arises related to the theme you bought.
+You can get help through email, phone, and even Skype.
+You can utilize the support to discuss any problem related to the theme you bought.

 Most of the themes are designed by leading companies that have hired teams of qualified and experienced designers.
-Testing, designing and maintaining these themes is considered a crucial task that these developers have to work on.
-Therefore, you can expect to receive superb quality themes that are loaded with high-end features, plugins and widgets.
+Testing, designing, and maintaining these themes is considered a crucial task that these developers have to work on.
+Therefore, you can expect superb quality themes loaded with high-end features, plugins, and widgets.

 One of the vital benefits of working with a paid theme is that you can make changes according to your requirements.
-You can make changes in content layout, site navigation, image display or font styles.
+For example, you can change the content layout, site navigation, image display, or font styles.
 Also, some themes offer a responsive backend for mobile users as well.

 Cons of Using Paid WordPress Themes

 Subject designers can include many pointless features in their designs in a request to sell more themes.
 You will most likely never utilize each of those features.
 However, they are still there, making your site slow down.